pakpoom66/IIAS-Enablement-Class/Labs/AdvAnalytics/AnalyticsAdmin.md

 1. Here is the main dashboard.
  ![DSX dashboard](./images/DSX-MainDash-admin.png)
 1. **Click** the 3 bar hamburger in the upper left to open the menu.
-1. Review the options avaialble.  **DashBoard, Nodes, Cluster Log, Services, Pods, User Management and  Alerts**
+1. Review the options avaialble.  **DashBoard, Nodes, Cluster Log, Services, Pods, User Management, Image Management, Scripts, Hadoop integration  Alerts**
 ![DSX dashboard](./images/DSX-Menu-Options.png)
 1. Since you already saw the Main Dashboard, move down to the **Nodes**.  **Click** on **Nodes**.  **Note:** There are ***Control Plane, Worker*** and ***Storage Nodes*** avaialble.
 ![DSX dashboard](./images/DSX-Nodes-Expanded.png)